Healthy People, No Headaches

 A case study of an unprepared business.

 Let’s meet Bob.
 Bob has been at the helm of his family business for decades.
-His manufacturing company is fifth generation and Bob, who is in his early eighties, is the President.
-His son, while involved with the business in a sales capacity, is not interested in assuming a leadership role and there is no plan in place for who will step in when he retires.
+His manufacturing company is fifth generation and Bob, in his early eighties, is the President.
+His son, involved in a sales capacity at the business, is not interested in assuming a leadership role and there is no plan in place for who will step in when Bob retires.

 While it’s assumed by many at the company that Bob will retire in the next two years, no date has been discussed.
 In fact, no formal discussions have taken place at all regarding his transition.
 The company has a talented CFO who is relatively new to the organization, but he does not seem to be a contender to take the reins.
 With 250 current employees and growing, the team has some compliance concerns, not to mention they’ve recently been experiencing high turnover and poor retention.